JcJet/ivi-clone-comments-ms/README.md

 > There is no need to set up service for using in Docker.
 You can continue follow main repo instructions.

 ## Test
+Create database 'comments_tests' in Postgres.
+The database credentials from .dev.env file will be used.
 ```bash
 # unit tests
 $ npm run test